Plage de Clugny (Plage de Cluny)

 If you are driving here from the airport it will take you about 45 minutes.

-Plage de Cluny is easily accessible.
+Plage de Cluny parking is easily accessible and very close to the beach.
 There are a lot of parking spaces in nearby, right off of the main road.

 Ways to tour Guadeloupe Island